WW92030-STORAGE/WITNESS_CLONE/README.md

 # WITNESS_CLONE
-Clone of The Witness as a portable interface. <br/>
+Clone of The Witness by Thekla Inc. as a portable interface. <br/>
 This repo attempts to add as much of the puzzle mechanics as possible. <br/>

 This is currently a work in progress.